rvounik/frontend2/README.md

 # Development

 The whole application functions as a Single-page Application.
 Unknown at this point is whether the non-initial routes (or pages) are loaded from the beginning.
-In best case this is prefetched or lazy loaded when required.
+In best case this is pre-fetched or lazy loaded when required.
 As such there is only one index.html file, the rest is rendered using the JSX syntax to allow writing HTML in Javascript.

 __Javascript__